hearthandsinc/challenges/backend-challenge/readme.md

 # Backend Challenge

-_This challenge is part of the hiring process at [Heart Hands](https://hearthands.tech/)._
+_This challenge is part of the engineering hiring process at [Heart Hands](https://hearthands.tech/)._

 ## Why this challenge?